Schema Augmentation for Zero-Shot Domain Adaptation in Dialogue State Tracking: Experiments

-We conduct our experiments on two open-source dialogue state tracking datasets. \textbf{MultiWOZ} \cite{budzianowski2018multiwoz} is a multi-domain task-oriented dialogue dataset comprising annotated dialogues across eight domains including hotel booking, restaurant reservation, and taxi ordering.
-Each dialogue is annotated with the dialogue state at each turn.
-To alleviate dataset noise, several updated versions of MultiWOZ have since been released.
-We use MultiWOZ 2.2 \cite{zang2020multiwoz}, a popular, high quality version of the original.
-Additionally, we use \textbf{SpokenWOZ} \cite{si2024spokenwoz}, a spoken dialogue TOD dataset inspired by MultiWOZ.
-SpokenWOZ dialogues were collected from crowdworkers engaging in spoken conversations and includes text transcriptions from an automatic speech recognition (ASR) system.
-We perform our experiments on the audio transcriptions.
+We conduct our experiments on two open-source dialogue state tracking datasets --- \textbf{MultiWOZ2.1} \cite{eric2019multiwoz} and \textbf{SpokenWOZ} \cite{si2024spokenwoz}, a spoken TOD dataset inspired by MultiWOZ.
+For ablation studies, we perform experiments on MultiWOZ 2.2 \cite{zang2020multiwoz}, a cleaner update to 2.1 with less noise.
+A detailed description is provided in \ref{sec:appendix_dataset_description}.

 In order to best simulate the domain adaptation scenario, we select holdout domains that minimize slot overlap with the training domains.
-To this end, we choose \texttt{\{taxi,train,bus\}} as our holdout domains.
-Tables showing slot overlap are included in Appendix \ref{sec:appendix}.
+To this end, we choose $\mathcal{D}_T=\texttt{\{taxi,train\}}$ as our holdout domain set.
+Tables showing slot overlap are included in Appendix \ref{sec:appendix} (Table \ref{tab:slots_mwoz}).